 The pros and cons of teaching English online

-There are some obvious pros and cons to teaching English online if you want to be location independent.
-There are also some not so obvious ones!
+There are some obvious pros and cons of teaching English online if you want to be location independent.
+There are also some not-so-obvious ones!
 I can only talk from my personal experience so please keep that in mind.

 The Time Difference

-Right now I teach Chinese children under 12 online.
-They are in China, I am in Colombia… That’s a 13 hour time difference.
-Most of the better online teaching jobs are teaching children in China so you need to be mindful of the time difference.
-My hours are generally between 5 am and 8 am Monday to Sunday with extra hours on a Friday and Saturday evening.
-Now this works for me as I don’t mind getting up at 4:30 am a few days a week and I love that I have finished work by 8:10 so I have the rest of my day to myself.
+For over a year I taught Chinese children under 12 online.
+They were in China, I was in Colombia… That’s a 13 hour time difference.
+Although the hours were terrible I found that most of the better online teaching jobs were teaching children in China, so you need to be mindful of the time difference.
+My hours were generally between 5 am and 8 am Monday to Sunday with extra hours on a Friday and Saturday evening.
+Now this worked for me as I didn’t mind getting up at 4:30 am a few days a week and I loved that I finished work by 8:10 so I had the rest of the day to myself.

 If you aren’t a morning person though, this would be hell!
-I live in a warm country right now, but when I was living up in the (cold) mountains these early mornings were NOT fun!
+I mostly lived in a warm country, but when I was living up in the (cold) mountains these early mornings were NOT fun!

 Props and Planning

-When I took this job I was already on the road and traveling in a Spanish speaking country.
+When I took the job I was already on the road and traveling in a Spanish-speaking country.
 I have looked everywhere but I haven’t been able to find any decent flashcards or props!
 Then there is the problem of space.
 As any nomad will know space is gold.
 So the last thing I want to do is fill up my backpack with finger puppets and decks of flashcards!

 Many of the companies, especially if you are teaching children will expect you to have props.
 At the very least you will need a whiteboard.